pmuens/awesome-serverless/README.md

 - [Serverless computing growing quickly](http://thenewstack.io/serverless-computing-growing-quickly/) - Overview why Serverless comuting is taking over traditional application development.
 - [MongoDB with Serverless](http://blog.east5th.co/2016/06/06/mongodb-with-serverless/) - How you can use MongoDB with Serverless.
 - [ServerlessConf recap](http://cloudacademy.com/blog/serverlessconf-recap-serverless/) - Recap about the first ServerlessConf.
+- [Volume compute for a new generation](http://redmonk.com/fryan/2016/04/28/serverless-volume-compute-for-a-new-generation/) - Brief overview what the serverless architecture is and why it matters.

 ## Talks